 So, the worst has happened and you’ve mixed up your friends BSB or Account Number while trying to send them money for dinner the other night.
 Aside from assuring them that you will pay up, what should you do next?

 Contact your bank!
 Do this as soon as possible, as the faster you get in contact the more likely it is that you’ll get your money back.
-The rest depends on how long it’s been since the transfer took place:
+The rest depends on how long it’s been since the transfer took place.

 This is where it gets really tricky.
-According to the Ombudsman and ASIC’s ePayments Code (which these types of transactions are governed by) after seven months the recipient of your funds is not actually obliged to return them to you, unless they agree to do so.
+According to ASIC’s ePayments Code (which these types of transactions are governed by) after seven months the recipient of your funds is not actually obliged to return them to you, unless they agree to do so.
 So basically your funds are completely in their hands.

 Plenty of Aussies use BPAY as an easy way to pay their rent or energy bills, so is there any difference between making a mistake using BPAY as opposed to making one with your regular bank account?
 Unfortunately there is.

-Bear in mind that while a sudden windfall in your bank account may seem like a real stroke of luck, that money isn’t actually yours and you’ll have to pay it back.
+While a sudden windfall in your bank account may seem like a real stroke of luck, that money isn’t actually yours and you’ll have to pay it back.
 So get in contact with bank or provider and tell them what’s happened, and certainly make sure you resist the temptation to spend it!